Easy banana chestnut & coffee cake recipe. Made with chestnut flour and low in sugar, enjoy this healthy banana bread for breakfast or teatime.

 Banana Chestnut Coffee Cake

-2. Mash the bananas with the vanilla chestnut purée (if using), add the salt and beat in the oil.
+- Mash the bananas to a purée, add the salt and beat in the oil.
 Beat in the eggs, one by one, followed by the soft brown sugar.

-3. Sift the chestnut flour and gradually beat it into the mixture, adding the plain flour, bicarbonate of soda and coffee powder.
+- Sift the chestnut flour and gradually beat it into the mixture, adding the plain flour, bicarbonate of soda, coffee powder and walnuts (if using).